Mehr Abdul Haq

+Early life and education

 Mehr got his Ph.D. degree from the University of Punjab, Lahore, Pakistan, on “Multani Zaban ka Urdu se Talaq" (lit.
 The relation of Multani language with Urdu).
 After completing his education, he joined the education department, where he worked on different posts.
 He retired in 1970.
 He was a Saraiki linguist, research scholar, critic, and historian.
-He was also an expert on Khwaja Gthe life and works of hulam Farid (Faridiat).
+He was also an expert on the Pakistani Sufi poet Khwaja Ghulam Farid and the life and works of Ghulam Farid (Faridiat).